alexholcombe/twoWords/README.md

 * Have approximately correct spit out to data file.
 * Add Kim's single-shot code for reading in list of words from a file.
+* After reading in, it's treated as two streams, so need to link them somehow to achieve nonword bigrams.
+Read in long list of non-word bigrams.
+On each trial, scramble them and then break into the two individual letters.

 * Add pre-cues.
-* Change cue size appropriately.
+* Change cue size appropriately?
 Maybe separate circles in widely-spaced case.